Professor of Ethnomusicology

 |1991||D.M.A., Ethnomusicology & flute, University of Illinois at Urbana-Champaign.|

 |1982||Diploma, London Guildhall School of Music and Drama|

 - Music in China (Oxford University Press, 2007).

-- Vocal Music and Cultural Identity in Contemporary Music: Unlimited Voices in East Asia and the West Routledge (forthcoming).
+- Vocal Music and Contemporary Identities: Unlimited Voices in East Asia and the West (Routledge 2013).

 - Locating East Asia in Western Art Music (Wesleyan University Press, 2004).